Ktredway0128/nft-membership/README.md

 because it is significantly more gas efficient at scale.
 Adding thousands of addresses to an on-chain mapping requires thousands of transactions.
 A Merkle tree only requires storing a single 32-byte root on-chain regardless of list size.
+The generate-whitelist.js script handles all Merkle tree construction off-chain.

 FORWARD-ONLY PHASES